eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/GO_LIVE.md

 * Classify every credential type you issue (`classifications`) so issuer and status-list trust actually evaluate it; unclassified types are silently skipped.
 * Configure `wrprcProviders` as well; without it the registration certificates covered in the next section have no trust source.
+Note that the registration layer also has to be switched on — see the next section.
 * Decide the trust policies deliberately: `INFORM` records the verdict without blocking, `ENFORCE` rejects (issuance: document deleted; status: resolution fails).
 If the app must show or act on `INFORM` verdicts, consume `IssueEvent.DocumentIssued.issuerTrustResult`.